min2ha/ukwa-site/content/target/43995/index.en.md

   "subject": "EU Referendum"
 }

-# Bank of England: Statement from the Governor of the Bank of England following the EU referendum result

 The governor of the Bank of England offers reassurance that it has contingency plans in place to cope with the impact of the vote to leave the EU